nicurrego/NEAT_Galaxy/logs/Space_log.md

 (I don't know if this is overfitting, I'm going to see 70, 80 and 90 gens to compare before tweaking the reward system)
 - 70 gens. seems to have overfitting already.
 - 35 gens. still not clear objective, but some trends present.
+- 10 gens. yellow ship shows reaction to reds bullets, tries to fire randomly.
+Red is a dummy.

         HIT_REWARD = 10
         SURVIVAL_REWARD = 2